What’s this? A Gibson? For less than $1k? New? Am I sure? Sure I’m sure!

 Anyway, yes, the SG is very much a rocker’s guitar.
 Its balanced tone lends itself equally to both rhythm and lead playing.

-For intermediate guitarists who have their playing style down, and who know what they want to sound like, but may not be ready to commit to the cost of a Standard SG, the Special is a great compromise.
+For intermediate guitarists who have their playing style down, and who knows what they want to sound like, but may not be ready to commit to the cost of a Standard SG, the Special is a great compromise.
 It’s got the looks and the parts for it.

 The SG is one of those guitars that has stood the test of time, and I would credit its simplicity with being a major factor in this.